1ucky40nc3/an_esp32_cpp/README.md

 ### Arduino IDE

+We use the Arduino IDE for building, uploading and serial plotting/monitoring.

+#### Configure the Arduino Nano ESP32

 Please configure the Arduino IDE based on the following steps:

 1. `Tools > Board` select `Arduino Nano ESP32` (download using board manager if necessary)